solidjs/solid-start/docs/api/createRouteData.md

 ### Setting the reconcile key

 `createRouteData` uses a Solid Store under the hood to store its data.
 This means that when data is refetched it attempts to diff the data to trigger only the finest-grained updates.
-By default it is configured to key data to `id`.
+By default, it is configured to key data to `id`.
 If your backend uses a different field you can set it:

 ```tsx twoslash
 import { createRouteData } from "solid-start";